schombert/Fif/docs/safety_semantics.md

 ## Further reading:

-Weiss, Aaron, Olek Gierczak, Daniel Patterson, and Amal Ahmed 2019 *Oxide: The Essence of Rust* Karl Naden, Robert Bocchino, Jonathan Aldrich, Kevin Bierhoff 2012 *A type system for borrowing permissions* Robert DeLine and Manuel Fähndrich 2004 *Typestates for Objects*
+Ferdowsi, Kasra 2023 *The Usability of Advanced Type Systems: Rust as a Case Study* Weiss, Aaron, Olek Gierczak, Daniel Patterson, and Amal Ahmed 2019 *Oxide: The Essence of Rust* Karl Naden, Robert Bocchino, Jonathan Aldrich, Kevin Bierhoff 2012 *A type system for borrowing permissions* Robert DeLine and Manuel Fähndrich 2004 *Typestates for Objects*